LST Numbers for $Q^{\text{e.c.}}$ and $I$ style quantifiers: The main theorem

 \begin{enumerate} \item If $\langle \tilde{c},\tilde{h},\tilde{\epsilon}\rangle <_T \langle c,h,\epsilon\rangle\in T$, then $\langle \tilde{c},\tilde{h},\tilde{\epsilon}\rangle\in K_\lambda^\epsilon$; \item If $\langle c,h,\epsilon \rangle \in T$ then the set of its direct successors (which is a subset of $K_\lambda^\epsilon$ by the previous condition) is in $U_\epsilon$. \end{enumerate} \end{definition}

-Recall that a condition in a Prikry forcing contains two components: a finite sequence of ordinals, and a measure $1$ set.
-The finite sequence fixes an initial segment of the $\omega$ sequence we are going to add, and the rest of the sequence is chosen from elements of the measure $1$ set.
-Analogously, in the forcing $\QQ_\lambda$, our conditions will have two components: a finite sequence $s$ of terms from $K_\lambda$ and a nice tree $T$ which gives us a map of where the sequence is allowed to go from there.
-The root of $T$ will the final term of $s$.
-Then for $n>0$, the $n$'th level contains all the elements of $K_\lambda$ which we are allowing to appear as the $n$'th term in the \textit{undetermined} part of the sequence.
-A branch through the tree corresponds to a (not necessarily generic) way to complete the sequence.
+In the forcing $\QQ_\lambda$, our conditions will have two components: a finite sequence $s$ of terms from $K_\lambda$ and a nice tree $T$ which gives us a map of where the sequence is allowed to go from there.
+The root of $T$ will be the final term of $s$.

 \begin{definition} The forcing $\QQ_\lambda$ has conditions of the form

 for some $n\in \omega$, where

 \begin{enumerate} \item $\langle c_0,h_0,\epsilon_0\rangle \in K_\lambda$ if $n>0$; \item For $0<i<n$, $\langle c_i,h_i,\epsilon_i\rangle \in K_\lambda^{\epsilon_{i-1}}$; \item $T$ is a nice tree \item The root of $T$ is $\langle c_{n-1},h_{n-1},\epsilon_{n-1}\rangle$. \end{enumerate}